Theories and Effects of Political Humor: Discounting Cues, Gateways, and the Impact of Incongruities

 At the heart of this effects research is a question of how political humor might affect democracy.
 The US Supreme Court has consistently upheld parody and satire as protected forms of expression, a fact that speaks to humor’s privileged role in a democratic society.
 As conceptualized by literary scholars Bloom and Bloom, satire is intended to “plead with man for a return to his moral senses” (1979, 38).
 When successful, they state, satire can “effect a gradual moral reawakening, a reaffirmation of positive social and individual values” (17).
 If these contentions were true, exposure to political satire, such as The Daily Show, should result in higher rates of political participation and discussion and other characteristics of an engaged citizenry, such as attention to politics or political efficacy (see Jones, 2009).

 Cross-sectional studies consistently find that the audience of The Daily Show with Jon Stewart participates in politics more (Cao and Brewer, 2008; Hoffman and Young, 2011) and is more likely to discuss politics with friends, family, and coworkers than are nonviewers (Young and Esralew, 2011).
 Using panel data, Landreville, Holbert, and (p.
 878) Lamarre (2010) demonstrated that Daily Show viewers experienced increases in political discussion, a process mediated by increased debate viewing.
 Such findings suggest that Baum’s (2003) gateway mechanism might extend beyond attention and learning, to include other beneficial democratic behaviors like political discussion.
 Moy, Xenos, and Hess (2005) found that late-night comedy viewing in general (which includes exposure to Leno and Letterman) was associated with increased vote intention and political discussion, though these effects were limited to political sophisticates.
-Although not all of this research establishes causality between exposure and participation/discussion, experimental and time-series studies of political attention and information seeking have pointed to a causal relationship, with exposure to political humor fostering these democratically healthy outcomes (Feldman, Leiserwitz, and Maibach, 2011; Feldman and Young, 2008; Xenos and Becker, 2009).
+In an experimental context, Becker (2014) found that consumption of political satire that targets one’s outgroup does indeed increase political efficacy, especially among viewers who consume political humor to reduce anxiety.
+Although not all of this research establishes causality between exposure and efficacy/participation/discussion, experimental and time-series studies of political attention and information seeking have pointed to a causal relationship, with exposure to political humor fostering these democratically healthy outcomes (Feldman, Leiserwitz, and Maibach, 2011; Feldman and Young, 2008; Xenos and Becker, 2009).

 The reason for scholars’ fundamentally different conclusions about satire’s role in a democratic society may stem from the polysemy inherent in humor.
 The meaning of humor is not in the text itself.
 Instead, it is in the reconciliation of the incongruity which, in turn, is at the mercy of whatever the listener brings to the text.
 Perhaps this is why we find such differences in the effects of political humor as a function of various individual-level characteristics: political knowledge (Young, 2004), interest in politics (Xenos and Becker, 2009), age (Cao, 2008), and political ideology (Lamarre, Landreville, and Beam, 2009).
 With different experiences and understandings of politics, these distinct groups will likely construct different meanings from political humor, thereby fostering different processes and different outcomes.